White City Blue

 We Say

 Women write about trying to find Mr Right and men write about how to hide from these women.
-They also write about the importance of a finding safety net in the form of your male friends.
+They also write about the importance of finding a safety net in the form of your male friends.
 White City Blue is totally faithful to this format.
 Annoyingly, it's also very, very good.

 The characters aren't likeable but they're real.
 On the surface, Frankie Blue and his three lifelong friends are selfish, lying, misogynistic pigs.
 Scratch the surface and you might find out that they are something else entirely or you might find out that this is exactly what they are.
 Tim Lott opens the characters up through the memories of Frankie - he takes us back to their school days and the events in their youth that formed the men.
 Lott writes about childhood with conviction and honesty - and as we all know, there is nothing more severe than the cruelty of children.